openstack/manila/doc/source/admin/group_capabilities_and_extra_specs.rst

 The group specs is a exact match requirement in share group filter (such as ConsistentSnapshotFilter).
-When the ConsistentSnapshotFilter is enabled (it is enabled by default), the scheduler will only create a share group on a backend that reports capabilities that match the share group type’s group-spec keys.
+When the ConsistentSnapshotFilter is enabled (it is enabled by default), the scheduler will only create a share group on a backend that reports capabilities that match the share group type's group-spec keys.

 Common Group Capabilities